-STARKVILLE, Mississippi — Oktibbeha County officials say they have verified enough signatures to call an election on a proposed $13.2 million local school bond issue.
+STARKVILLE, Mississippi — The conservator for the Oktibbeha County School District has canceled a proposed $13.2 million local school bond issue.

 A school bond referendum would require approval of 60 percent of those voting.

-The school district is planning for a new campus for grades 6-7 and a pre-kindergarten program in a partnership with Mississippi State University.
+The school district was planning for a new campus for grades 6-7 and a pre-kindergarten program in a partnership with Mississippi State University.

 The state placed the county school district under conservatorship in September 2012, primarily due to low student academic achievement and removed the superintendent and the board.
 The state has since ordered Oktibbeha schools to consolidate with the Starkville School District by July 2015.